Accelerating Feedforward Computation via Parallel Nonlinear Equation Solving: Related Work

 \section{Related Work}

 Accelerating feedforward computation in the context of autoregressive sampling has been studied in the literature.
-In particular, cache-based acceleration methods~\citep{ramachandran2017fast} are proposed for PixelCNN~\citep{van2016conditional}, WaveNet~\citep{oord2016wavenet} and Transformers~\citep{vaswani2017attention}, some of which serve as baselines in our experiments.
-Probability density distillation is proposed in~\citep{oord2018parallel}, however, unlike cached-based methods and our Jacobi-based approaches, it may provide samples that are very different from the original (slower) autoregressive model.
+In particular, \citet{oord2018parallel} propose probability density distillation to distill information from a slow autoregressive model to a faster sampler.
+However, it may provide samples from a different distribution compared to the original (slower) autoregressive model.
+MintNet~\citep{song2019mintnet} proposes a fixed-point iteration method based on Newton-Raphson to speed up the inversion of an autoregressive procedure, but it is limited to a particular model.
+Similar ideas have also been proposed as a theoretical possibility in \cite{naumov2017parallel} without experimental verifications.

+Concurrently, \citet{wiggers2020predictive} propose to accelerate autoregressive sampling with a fixed-point iteration method and demonstrate advantages over feedforward sampling (without caching) on PixelCNN++ models.
+Our Jacobi approach in \algref{alg:jacobi} is equivalent to theirs, but we additionally provide hybrid methods to improve the vanilla Jacobi approach, which are able to outperform feedforward sampling with caching.
+Our approaches are also more general, applicable to tasks beyond autoregressive sampling such as RNN training and DenseNet inference.

 Common iterative solvers for linear equations include Jacobi, Gauss-Seidel, successive over-relaxation (SOR), and more general Krylov subspace methods.
-Forward/back substitution, as a process of solving lower/upper triangular linear systems, can also be viewed as feedforward computation.
+Forward/back substitution, as a process of solving lower/upper triangular linear systems, can also be viewed as instances of feedforward computation.
 Many approaches are proposed to accelerate and parallelize this procedure.
 Specifically, level scheduling~\citep{saad2003iterative} performs a topological sorting to find independent groups of variables that can be solved in parallel.
 Block-Jacobi iteration methods~\citep{anzt2015iterative, anzt2016domain, chow2018using}, similar to the Jacobi-GS method in our paper, are proposed to maximize the parallel efficiency on GPUs.

-Jacobi-type iterations are also used in message passing algorithms for probabilistic graphical models~\citep{elidan2012residual,niu2011tuffy} and graph neural networks (GNNs)~\citep{scarselli2008graph}.
+Jacobi-type iterations are also used in message passing algorithms for probabilistic graphical models~\citep{elidan2012residual,niu2011tuffy} and graph neural networks (GNNs,~\citet{scarselli2008graph}).
 In particular, Gaussian belief propagation (GaBP) includes the Jacobi method as a special case~\citep{bickson2008gaussian} when solving Gaussian Markov random fields.
 The core computation of GNNs is a parameterized message passing process where methods similar to block-Jacobi scheduling are popular~\citep{liao2018graph}.